This website is a static site, by which I mean, it is a folder of files on my hard drive .

-This article is the prequel to academic blogging workflow is a sequel to this one, targeted to researchers wherein I recommend plain text static-site blogging choices for researchers, Here I do not worry so much about certain features which are important mostly to academics, e.g. mathematical equations, graphs, citations…
+The academic blogging workflow is a sequel to this one, targeted to researchers wherein I recommend plain text static-site blogging.
+Here I do not worry so much about certain features which are important mostly to academics, e.g. mathematical equations, graphs, citations…